DrThomasAger/smile/README.md

 It uses **[: emoticon brackets :]** as a **prompt programming language**.

-By using simple token efficient emoticons to indicate discrete prompting structures, and normalizing a format that is designed to be readable to LLMs of all different parameter sizes.
+These token efficient emoticons indicate discrete prompting structures, designed to be readable to LLMs of all different parameter sizes.

 # Table of Contents